alfonsoperez/alfonsoperez.github.io/_posts/2015-07-29-how-we-helped-a-social-network-get-funding.markdown

 So basically if the name has something like an áccent, or an ñ, actually really common in spanish, I strip it, thus inserting "lvaro" instead of "Álvaro", resulting later in **a lot of bots** with weird names, duh.
-Let alone not getting the location from fakenamegenerator but creating my cursom random one out of an array, anyway.
+Let alone not getting the location from fakenamegenerator but creating my custom random one out of an array, anyway.

 #### Religious Avatars